zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 “Foster parents” take care of children who are not their own but don’t adopt them, or at least, they’re not required to adopt them.
 “T o adopt someone” means to make them legally part of your family.
 Roberta says , “Yeah.
 It’s going to be a lot of work getting our house ready and all of the pape rwork done” – all of the forms that they have to fill out.
 “But after we pass insp ection, we’ll just need to wait for a call from a social worker with a placement.”
 “To pa ss” means to be approved.
 “Inspection” is a detailed examination of whether s omeone has done what they are supposed to do.

 If you’re going to be a foster parent in the United  States, in most places, you have to prepare your home.
 You have to go to a lot of interviews.
 You have to be investigated by the government and the government w ill usually send someone to inspect your home, to look at your house to make  sure it’s safe for a child to be there.
 That’s why Roberta says “after we pass inspe ction, we’ll need to wait for a call from a social worker.”
 A “social worker” is a person whose job it is to help children, to help families, who are having difficul ties.
 Usually the social worker works for the government.
-“Social workers” take car e of placing children into foster families, children who need someone to take care of them.
+“Social workers” take care of placing children into foster families, children who need someone to take care of them.
 That’s what a social worker does, or at least one of the things a  social worker does.

 A “placement” (placement) is an arrangement, in thi s case, for a child to live with a foster family.
 So, once you are approved as a fos ter family, then you wait until the government has someone that needs taking care o f.
 They may call you and say, “Tomorrow, we’re going to bring by a five year  old girl,” or “Next week, you are going to have a ten year old boy,” and so forth .
 By agreeing to be a foster family, you agree to take the child that the govern ment gives you, although there’s some choice there in some cases, I would gu ess.